 Seahawks mailbag: Do players like the franchise tag?
 Should Seattle pursue Landon Collins or Antonio Brown?
-And more

 It’s also worth remembering the Seahawks do have a kicker on the roster in Sam Ficken, who spent parts of the past two seasons with the Rams.
 Ficken hasn’t done a whole lot but as Myers showed last year — he’d been cut in the middle of the 2017 season by Jacksonville — you never really know with kickers what you are going to get.

-A: I agree with you that Seattle is going to have to deal with life after Baldwin sooner rather than later — in fact, I wrote about that in my recap of the Combine last week.
+A: I agree with you that Seattle is going to have to deal with life after Baldwin sooner rather than later — in fact, I wrote about that in my recap of the combine last week.
 With his advancing age (turns 31 during next season), injuries (he had surgeries this offseason on his shoulder and knee and the word is the knee remains a particular concern to see how he recovers from that) and salary (cap hits of $13.1 million in 2019 and $14.1 million in 2020 the latter with Seattle able to save $11 against the 2020 cap if he is released), the 2019 season could well be his last as a Seahawk.

 So I fully expect Seattle to go aggressively after receivers this spring, via both the draft and free agency.